How can the club help teachers at YOUR school?

 What does the data show about effectiveness?

-Over 400 members who joined in January returned a survey 6 weeks later:
+Over 400 members who joined in 2017 returned our survey after 6 weeks in the program:

 choose to continue using the club resources